 where INDEX_NAME = 'SAGAIDX_525D1D4DC0C3DCD96947E1';

-If the saga name or correlation property name changes, the name of the index will also change.
+If either the saga name or the correlation property name changes, the index name will also change.

-If a saga name is longer than 27 characters, an exception will be thrown, and a substitute table name must be specified.
+If a saga name exceeds 27 characters, an exception will be thrown, and a substitute table name must be specified.

 Custom Finders

-Because Oracle 11g does not support any JSON query capability, custom saga finders that locate saga data by querying into the JSON payload of the saga are not supported by SQL Persistence when using Oracle.
+Because Oracle 11g does not support JSON queries, custom saga finders that locate saga data by querying the saga's JSON payload are not supported by SQL Persistence when using Oracle.